Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The INCP reports that it has participated in an Assurance Committee, which was delegated responsibility to evaluate the impacts of applying the IESBA Code of Ethics on the profession and the Colombian legislation.
-Based on this committee's recommendation, the MCIT adopted the 2018 IESBA Code for all professional accountants.
+The INCP also reports that it has participated in an Assurance Committee, which was delegated responsibility to evaluate the impact of applying the Code on the profession and Colombian legislation.
+Based on this committee’s recommendation, the Ministry of Commerce, Industry and Tourism adopted the 2018 Code for all professional accountants.

-To further support implementation, the INCP has included the IESBA Code of Ethics in its training programs, established adherence to ethical requirements as one of its membership requirements, developed specialization courses for professional accountants on the IESBA Code of Ethics, and signed a cooperation agreement with the MCIT to disseminate the IESBA Code of Ethics within universities.
+To further support implementation, the INCP has incorporated the Code into its training programs, established adherence to ethical requirements as one of its membership requirements, developed specialization courses for professional accountants on ethics requirements, and signed a cooperation agreement with the Ministry of Commerce, Industry and Tourism to disseminate the Code within universities.

 Current Status: Sustain